benjaminheath238/Silitics/README.md

 # Silitics

-Silitics is a mod for Minecraft 1.12.2.
+Silitics is a mod for Minecraft 1.12.2 adding blocks and items with an industrial them.

 ---